natewise/UtilityAPI/README.md

-# UtilityAPI---Working
+# UtilityAPI Backend Interface
-Built as a backend interface with UtilityAPI, an API that would allow us to retrieve a user's real energy data.
+Provides the boiler plate backend logic and interface with UtilityAPI, an API that would allow us to retrieve a user's real energy data.
 Built in both Python and GoLang.